Multifactor Authentication (MFA) FAQ

 Do I have to use my personal phone for MFA?

-All employees are required to set up MFA; however, there are different options you can choose.
+All students and employees are required to set up MFA; however, there are different options you can choose.
 MFA will prompt you for an additional sign-in method when you are using a personal device on or off campus or in certain situations such as connecting with the VPN.

 If you are using your personal computer to access work systems, using your personal phone for MFA is the most convenient way to verify that it is you signing in and not a criminal.